ddwmv/ddwmv/README.md

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS-1572B6?logo=css&logoColor=white)

 I am **DDWMV**, a solo developer that codes in the fields of **Graphics** and **Web Development**.
-I'm interested in *random things* and try it out just to learn it more, that's all.
+I'm interested in *random things* and try it out just to learn it more, fixing random old projects so it becomes usable.

-Check out the repositories below to explore my projects.
+👇 Check out the repositories below to explore my projects.